milgra/zenmusic/doc/USER.md

 In settings popup, click on Remote Control, click on accept.

 **How to use the feature**
-Zen Music opens up an UDP port on 23723.
-Send 1 byte packets to this port, 0x00 to play/pause 0x01 to play previous song, 0x02 to play next song
+Zen Music opens up an UDP port on 23723. ( The port is configurable in the config file ) Send 1 byte packets to this port, 0x00 to play/pause 0x01 to play previous song, 0x02 to play next song

 For example, my i3 config for remote control looks like this :
 ```